 Insurance companies have an obligation to treat their policyholders fairly.
 Unfortunately, they often are concerned about their bottom line and their shareholders; paying less in claims means a stronger bottom line, higher profits and therefore better payouts to shareholders.
 The fact is that your legitimate insurance claim should be paid in full in a timely manner and we can help ensure that happens.

+The Louisville personal injury lawyers at Meinhart, Smith & Manning, PLLC are experienced in handling bad faith insurance claims and can help you get the compensation you deserve.
 Whether you have a claim against your health insurance, auto insurance or homeowner’s insurance, we are here to help.
-Call (502) 589-2700 for a free case evaluation with an experienced bad faith insurance lawyer today.
+Call (502) 589-2700 for a free case evaluation with an experienced Louisville bad faith insurance lawyer today.